-Find out how increased levels of carbon dioxide in the atmosphere can affect the body and how carbon dioxide gas detection can keep you safe.
+Find out the dangers of CO2, how increased levels of carbon dioxide in the atmosphere can affect the body and how carbon dioxide gas detection can keep you safe.

 What is carbon dioxide?

 Carbon dioxide (CO2) is a gas which occurs naturally in the Earth’s atmosphere at a rate of 400 parts per million (ppm).
 It is colourless, odourless and non-flammable.

 CO2 is used in a wide range of industries:

 - it is used to carbonate soft drinks and alcoholic beverages,

 - it is a primary ingredient in fire extinguishers

 - it is used to decaffeinate coffee and clean clothes

 - it is used to promote growth in fruit and vegetables

 - it is used as a coolant gas in power stations